 Mail (2): It is an additional mail template, often used as an autoresponder.
 Mail (2) is sent only when the primary Mail has been sent successfully.
 If you want to use this feature tick “Use Mail (2)”.

-Display Contact Form 7 In A Separate Page
+03. Display Contact Form 7 on a Separate Page

-- Copy the Shortcode of your contact form.
+- Copy the Shortcode of your Contact Form 7.

-- Now inside the page click the “+” icon to add a WordPress block.
+- On your Contact Us page, click on the “+” icon to add a WordPress block.

 - Now Paste the Shortcode inside the box.

-- You can write other content in your contact page.
-It won’t effect your Shortcode.
+- You can write other content in this page.
+It won’t affect your Shortcode.